leodeslf/leaf/src/content/notes/method/xp/index.md

 #### Stand Up Meeting

-Every morning we have a stand up meeting to **report problems, solutions, and promote focus**.
-Stand up meetings are a *much more efficient* alternative when compared with the long, tedious, and unattended traditional meetings, *keeping us from wasting large amounts of resources* such as time and people, also making them easy to be scheduled (or not schedule at all).
+Stand up meetings happen every morning to **report issues, solutions, and promote focus**.
+They are a *much more efficient* alternative when compared with the long, tedious, and unattended traditional meetings, *keeping us from wasting large amounts of resources* such as time and people, also making them easy to be scheduled (or not schedule at all).
 They can even *take part spontaneously* in front of a computer to discuss about code, for example.

 Every attendee should report at least three things: